craigjefferies/compass/README.md

 # Compass: Guidance and Direction for LLMs as a Teaching Assistant

 Compass is a framework that aligns Large Language Models (LLMs) to educational needs. it guides and directs LLMS to be virtual teaching assistants within New Zealand's NCEA Achievement Standards.
-By blending structured guidelines and ethical principles, Compass helps students gain insight into assessment standards and empowers teachers with clear, constructive feedback tools.
+By blending structured guidelines and ethical principles, Compass helps students gain insight into Achievement standards and empowers teachers with clear, constructive feedback tools.

 ---